 Sold the Rifle and associated accessories a while back, Getting too old to lug a 10 pounder around in the brush.

-My Avatar is in Honor of my Great-Great Grandfather, Brigadier General Dudley M. DuBose.
+My Avatar is in Honor of my Great-Great Grandfather, Brig/Gen Dudley M. DuBose.

-Promoted Commandant (Brig Genl) of Bennings Brigade in late 1863
+Made Commandant (Brig Genl) of Bennings Brigade late 1863

 Bennings Brigade has the distinction of serving in more battles than any other Confederate Unit,